core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ({{arch-3}}).
 The web browser initially connects to a WebSocket endpoint and is then reachable through the WebSocket server.
 When no connection exists, the CoAP server is unreachable.
-Because the WebSocket server is the only way to reach the CoAP server, the CoAP proxy should be a Reverse Proxy.
+Because the WebSocket server is the only way to reach the CoAP server, the CoAP proxy should be a reverse-proxy.

 ~~~~